keonik/dev-portfolio/content/blog/upgrade-from-react-16-to-17.md

 Since create-react-app [updated their eslint setup](https://github.com/facebook/create-react-app/blob/master/CHANGELOG.md#eslint) you may see some errors thrown that are new.
 I just spent the time to understand them and resolve them as I see fit.
 Some of the rules such as import order we're incorrect because I was using a relative import plugin.
 If you run into any other problems look for an existing issue or create your own [here](https://github.com/facebook/create-react-app/issues)

+##### Other issues

+If you find an issue that hasn't been captured by the facebook/create-react-app team [here](https://github.com/facebook/create-react-app/issues) be a good open source developer and create an issue.
+I had one where I was referencing an image under my `public/` directory in a sass file to use as a `background-image:...` reference when myself and others realized the public directory is no longer available.
+Read more on this issue [here](https://github.com/facebook/create-react-app/issues/9937)

 ## Migrating other projects

 For most cases you still would install the updates